 Divorce is like experiencing a death of sorts.
 There is a sense of loss, betrayal, confusion, and a plethora of emotions.
-Because of this, the five stages of recovering from divorce is like other grief processes.
-Where are you in the process Here are the 5 Stages of Divorce Recovery:
+Because of this, the five stages of divorce recovery are like other grief processes.

 2. Releasing Negative Emotions

 Experiencing negative emotions about your situation or towards others is normal.
 That doesn’t mean, however, that it’s any less destructive.
 Acknowledging the anger, fear, worry, guilt, depression, and grief is the first step towards the healing process.
 This is when it’s important to have someone you completely trust to share your feelings with, whether it’s a friend, pastor, rabbi, counselor, or coach.
 Remember Henry Ford’s famous quote: “The unexamined life is not worth living.”

 Acceptance recognizes that the past is past and helps to bring about a desire to live in the present.
 Perhaps, even get ready to step forward into the future.
 You know you are starting to experience acceptance when you start asking yourself forward-thinking questions like, “what do I do next?” or “how can I overcome this challenge?”

 Forgiveness is about releasing animosity towards yourself and others.
 It frees you to pave the way for establishing new relationships with healthy patterns and boundaries.
 Nelson Mandela said “Resentment is like drinking poison and then hoping it will kill your enemies.

 Nothing damages self-worth like having the person you loved to withdraw that love.
 The end of your relationship may have damaged your sense of worth and value.
 But, it’s important to remember that your ex-spouse did not take the love with them – the love still resides in you.